 Let’s look at how to teach mindfulness meditation to reduce stress.
-Mindfulness meditation, will teach you to help your clients or students cope with the daily challenges that create an atmosphere of stress.
-Stress is a part of life.
-To a greater or lesser extent, stress is simply pressure in the mind and body.
-Handled well, a managed level of stress in life can make you stronger.
-When stress is handled poorly, it has the unlimited potential to end relationships, friendships, families, marriages, jobs and lives.
+Of course, Mindfulness meditation will teach you to help your clients or students cope with the daily challenges that create an atmosphere of stress.
+Moreover, stress is a part of life.
+To a greater or lesser extent, stress is pressure on the mind and body.
+Albeit handled well, a managed level of stress in life can also make you stronger.
+When stress is handled poorly, it has the unlimited potential to end relationships, friendships, families, marriages, jobs, and lives.

 Work with a Timer

 When working with students or clients, subtle time management is critical.
 Using a quiet timer for stress management practices.
-I prefer the 15-minute sand timer.
-Some teachers make sure a clock is in the room.
-For personal practice, keeping track of time can be as simple as counting the number of deep breaths during a meditation or gentle yoga session.
+In contrast, I prefer the 15-minute sand timer.
+Sometimes, teachers make sure a clock is in the room.
+However, for personal practice, keeping track of time can be as simple as counting the number of breaths during meditation.

 Instructors may also be able to put the timer to use to better manage communication in their classes.
-While it’s important to allow students to ask questions, using a timer to define a “just breathe” or “restful quiet” time in a meditation or yoga class geared toward stress management may provide a break to anxious students and to the rest of the class as well.
+While it’s important to allow students to ask questions, using a timer will define a “just breathe” or “restful quiet” time.
+At the same time, a meditation or yoga class geared toward stress management may provide a break to anxious students.
+Furthermore, this will be valuable to the rest of the class as well.